 The term “slip and fall” seems innocuous enough, but these accidents are not only surprisingly common, but they can give rise to some serious injuries.
 Perhaps because they are so commonplace, they can be frustratingly difficult to do anything about if you have been injured and seek compensation.
 Some personal injury attorneys are actually averse to taking on personal injury cases involving slip and fall injuries if the case for a claim doesn’t seem straightforward.
-However, you can be rest assured that here at the Diaz Law Firm in Jackson we will do our best to ensure you get the legal help you need.
+However, you can rest assured that here at the Diaz Law Firm in Jackson we will do our best to ensure you get compensation for your slip and fall personal injury.

 Slip and fall accidents can happen anywhere

-- accidents that happen anywhere else, whether it is in a friend’s or neighbor’s house, on privately owned property or property owned by the government.
+- Accidents that happen anywhere else, whether it is in a friend’s or neighbor’s house, on privately owned property, or on property owned by the government.

 There is also an important distinction between accidents that are caused by another entity’s negligent actions or those that are entirely the fault of the person who slips or trips and falls.